richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 -----

 ## Exercise 1: Gather Metadata
-In this exercise, we will gather metadata from Data Explorer.
+In this exercise, we will register and scan Data Explorer.

 ### Step 1: Purview, Register Data Explorer